A Gentleman of Leisure

 A Gentleman of Leisure is a novel by P. G. Wodehouse.
 The basic plot first appeared in a novella, The Gem Collector, in the December 1909 issue of Ainslee's Magazine.

 The novel was substantially revised and expanded for publication as a book under the title The Intrusion of Jimmy by W. J. Watt & Co., New York, on 11 May 1910.
 It was serialised as The Intrusions of Jimmy in the British weekly magazine Tit-Bits between 11 June and 10 September before being published as A Gentleman of Leisure by Alston Rivers Ltd, London, on 15 November 1910.
 There are minor textual differences between the American and British editions of the book.
 A Gentleman of Leisure was adapted for the stage in 1911 and has twice been filmed, in 1915 and 1923.

-Plot summary (A Gentleman of Leisure)

-The action begins with bachelor Jimmy Pitt in New York; having fallen in love on a transatlantic liner, he befriends a small-time burglar and breaks into a police captain's house as a result of a bet.
-The cast of characters head to England, and from there on it is a typically Wodehousean romantic story, set at the stately Dreever Castle, overflowing with imposters, detectives, crooks, scheming lovers and conniving aunts.